 I bet many of you now are “appalled” by my behavior and perhaps many of you would have defriended me then, called me names or felt sorry for me.
 But listen up.
 I want to challenge the dynamics of this relationship.

-My voice and my anger were the only weapons I had against homophobia and I intended to use them as loud as I possibly could.
-I, was a lone gay warrior in a world that hated women and LGBTQ+ folks.
+My voice and my anger were the only weapons I had against homophobia (and other buried traumas) and I intended to use them as loudly as I possibly could.
+I was a lone warrior in a world that hated women and LGBTQ+ folks.

-When you live in a system where you cannot go one single day without being called a dyke, offered a dick by cis men (as if lesbians never date trans women who have dicks), being mocked at, laughed at, sexualized, physically assaulted, bombarded with images of straight happy couples, living a perfect life – you either break, become apathetic, find some strength to deal with all of it positively or you become angry.
-I chose the latter.
+The systems that were (still are) carefully designed and in place didn’t allow me to exist without being called a dyke (back in my pre-transition days), offered a dick by cis men (as if lesbians never date trans women who have dicks), being mocked at, laughed at, sexualized, physically assaulted, bombarded with images of straight happy couples, living a perfect life.

 For the longest of time I never fully trusted straight folks.
 I always thought there was an underlying reason why they wanted to be friends with me – either because they needed to feel better about themselves with their “Look, I’m not like them!” argument or because they wanted something from me, like men getting aroused from my stories or similar things.